Kevinm360/AI-Web-Scrapper/README.md

 # ReviewPal

-**ReviewPal** is a user-friendly web scraping tool designed to streamline the process of gathering and analyzing product information from Amazon.
+**ReviewPal** is a user-friendly web scraping tool designed to streamline the process of gathering and analyzing product information from Amazon and iHerb.
 Built with Flask, this tool enables you to scrape customer reviews (up to a specified number) and gain deeper insights into what people are saying.
 With built-in sentiment analysis, ReviewPal shows whether the reviews are positive, negative, or mixed.
 By automating the scraping and analysis process, it simplifies how you collect and summarize feedback, offering a clear understanding of customer sentiment for each product.

 ![ReviewPal Screenshot](web.png)